 The mating display of the Western Capercaillie has been on my mind for some time.
 To find one just 10 minutes from home was a pure thrill and I visited the place a couple of times to see what the brute was up to.

-Western Capercaillie, one of the photo goals 2012
+Western Capercaillie, one of my photo goals 2012

 This Western Capercaillie gallery is one of my personal photo missions this year, 2012.
 The goal was to take some decent pictures of the Western Capercaillie’s mating display.